rovaughn/platform-docs/platform/manual/auth/authentication/providers/github.rst

 Configuration
 ~~~~~~~~~~~~~

-* Now you need to configure Hasura Auth to tell it to use these credentials.
+* Now you need to configure Hasura auth to tell it to use these credentials.

-* To configure, go to :doc:`conf/auth.yaml <../../../project/directory-structure/conf/auth.yaml>` file inside your Hasura
+* To configure, go to the :doc:`conf/auth.yaml <../../../project/directory-structure/conf/auth.yaml>` file inside your Hasura
   project.

 * Under ``github``, set the ``clientId``.